Catterino Cavos: Professional legacy and descendants

 Orlando Figes says of him:In 1803 the Emperor Alexander took control of the public theatres and placed Cavos in charge of the Bolshoi Kamenny, until then the only public opera house and exclusively reserved for Italian opera.
 Cavos built the Bolshoi Kamenny into a stronghold of Russian opera.
 He wrote works such as Ilya Bogatyr (1807) on heroic national themes with librettos in Russian, and his music was strongly influenced by Russian and Ukrainian folk songs.
 Much of Glinka's operatic music, which the nationalists would champion as the foundation of the Russian tradition, was in fact anticipated by Cavos.
 The 'national character' of Russian music was thus first developed by a foreigner.

 Cavos' wife, Camilla Baglioni (1773-1832), was a coloratura soprano who gained fame as an opera singer in the late 18th century.
 Opera was in Camilla's blood; three of her sisters and two of her brothers also had careers as opera singers.

 Arguably, the most successful member of the Baglioni family was Camilla's brother, Antonio Baglioni.
 Antonio served for nearly a decade (1787-1795/6) as the leading tenor in Domenico Guardasoni's opera troupe.
 In 1787, Antonio created the role of Don Ottavio in Don Giovanni in a performance personally conducted by the opera's composer, Wolfgang Amadeus Mozart.
 Four years later, Antonio created the role of Tito in another opera composed and conducted by Mozart, La clemenza di Tito.
 This was a great honor, as only a handful of singers had multiple operatic roles written expressly for them by Mozart.

 Cavos and Camilla's eldest son, Albert Catterinovich "Alberto" Cavos (1800-1863), was an architect best known for his theatre designs, having built Russia's two most iconic theatres, the Mariinsky Theatre in St. Petersburg (1859–1860) and the Bolshoi Theatre in Moscow (1853–1856).
 Albert's daughter Camilla married Nicholas Benois, a prominent Russian architect, and became the matriarch of the Benois family.
 Her descendants included: Alexandre Benois artist and founder of Mir iskusstva, painter Zinaida Serebriakova, sculptor and graphic artist Eugene Lanceray, architect Leon Benois, and actor Sir Peter Ustinov.

 Cavos and Camilla's younger son, Ivan Catterinovich "Giovanni" Cavos (1805-1861), received musical training and served thirty years in the Imperial Theatres in St. Petersburg, holding various positions, including Director of Orchestras, Director of Italian Opera, and Inspector of the Smolny Institute.

-Cavos' daughter, Stefanida, taught music at the Smolny Institute from 1822 to 1837, before marrying an Italian named Corrinini, and settling in Venice.
+Cavos' daughter, Stefanida, taught music at the Smolny Institute from 1822 to 1837, before marrying an Italian named Tommaso Coronini, and settling in Venice.